All Products

 json_remove

-Deletes data from a JSON document at a specified path and returns the modified document.
+Deletes the value at a specified path and returns the modified document.
+If the path does not exist, the operation succeeds without error.

 json_remove(json_column, 'path')